lukeed/obj-str/babel-plugin-optimize-obj-str/readme.md

 | --------------------------------------------- | ----------------------------------------------- | ------------------------------------------ |
 | 7189456.12 ops/s ± 0.9%<br>**44.25 % slower** | 11159200.61 ops/s ± 0.74%<br>**13.46 % slower** | 12895408.64 ops/s ± 0.53%<br>**_Fastest_** |

-Other than execution performance, this transform should not be expected to reduce bundle size.
-In fact, depending on the amount of object properties and plugin configuration, it might actually output slightly _larger_ code.
+Apart from improving execution performance, this transform should not be expected to reduce bundle size.
+Depending on the amount of object properties and plugin configuration, it might actually output slightly _larger_ code.

 For example, using as many properties as letters in the English alphabet creates bundles nearly equal in size with `{ leadingSpace: false }`